lstanard/american-spoon/readme.md

 1. Did we get the fonts figured out?
  - Still need to purchase the web license through typography.com
-2. How should we handle the search functionality?
-How about a search box at the top of every page for mobile?
- - For mobile, yes I think that's best.
-Not sure how thet looks, but feel free to put it in and we can go that route. http://creativemornings.com/ has a nice search dropdown.
-Would this be a lot to put in?
-If so, maybe we just do a little fly-out when the icon is clicked.
-3. Ask about secondary navigation changes and placement (see changes made in layout)
-4. Images on the About page
- - Use just 1 image per section (2, 1, 1, 2)
- - Dynamically load in additional images via JS
-5. Would like to figure out how to load a limited # of items on the Home page (~3 for mobile, more for desktop).
-Probably need to coordinate with Joe on this.
+2. Would like to figure out how to load a limited # of items on the Home page (~3 for mobile, more for desktop).
-6. Let's talk about the product overlay/hover styling and get that nailed down
- - Whole thing is a button, takes you to the "View product page"
- - Move the "Add to cart" to the top of the button
- - Add a "View product" button in the middle, where the add to cart button is now
- - Put a cart icon inside of the "Add to cart" button, give it a rollover state.
-Maybe make a ghost button?
-7. Should we add a drop-down arrow to the recipes menu item?
- - Yes
+ - Probably need to coordinate with Joe on this.
-8. Can we get started on the checkout process page?
-Neal is ready to go on that
+3. Can we get started on the checkout process page?
-9. I would like to remove "Search" from the drop-down list and move to it's own easy to access place
- - Good to go
+ - Neal can work on this as soon as it's ready.
-10. How do we style the search results page?
+4. How do we style the search results page?
+ - Need to talk with Joe about how search results are generated.

 Tasks for Neal: